tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 - **Dependencies**: API architecture

 #### User Stories
-- **As an admin**, I want to integrate with external calendars so that scheduling is seamless
-- **As a manager**, I want to integrate with CRM systems so that I can manage client data effectively
+- **As an admin**, I want to integrate with CRM systems so that I can manage client data effectively
 - **As an admin**, I want to integrate with accounting software so that billing is automated
 - **As a user**, I want to integrate with my productivity tools so that I can work efficiently
 - **As an admin**, I want API access so that I can build custom integrations